Welcome to today's edition of the Rush 24-7 podcast.

 Class warfare kind of stuff.

-At any rate, uh that's that's what's happening here, and it's not.
+At any rate, that's what's happening here.

-Um, Andre Carson, the soundbites we played about him saying that Tea Party's uh Tea Parties want to hang or lynch blacks.
+This August 21st, so basically 10 days ago, Andre Carson, the sound bites we played about him saying that Tea Partiers want to hang or lynch blacks.

-That comment Was made August 22nd.
+That comment was made August 22nd.

 It took nine days for it to surface.